JUST-DUB-IT: Video Dubbing via Joint Audio-Visual Diffusion: Experiments

 \section{Experiments}

 \paragraph{\textbf{Datasets}} We evaluate our framework using a combination of standard and challenging benchmarks.
 Following previous works, we adopt the widely used HDFT~\cite{zhang2021flow} and TalkVid~\cite{chen2025talkvidlargescalediversifieddataset} datasets, comprising well-curated videos characterized by predominantly frontal faces, limited pose variation, and clean acoustic conditions.
 These datasets thus represent relatively narrow-domain evaluation settings.
 From the test partitions of these datasets, we randomly sample 150 videos to construct English-to-Foreign (covering Russian, Spanish, German, and French), Foreign-to-English, and English-to-English pairs.
 To complement these benchmarks and better reflect real-world deployment scenarios, we further introduce a more challenging evaluation set by collecting 25 real videos from YouTube and 25 synthetic videos, exhibiting profile views, significant pose shifts, occlusions, and stylized appearances, enabling a more rigorous assessment of robustness under unconstrained conditions.
-Examples of datasets from different sources are in Fig.~\ref{fig:benchmark_example}.

 \paragraph{\textbf{Baselines}}Our framework is the first to jointly perform \textit{visual dubbing} and \textit{audio dubbing} within a single, unified audiovisual generative model.
 As no prior methods exist that simultaneously address both tasks, we separately compare our approach against state-of-the-art methods from each domain.
 Specifically, for the \textit{visual dubbing} task, we evaluate MuseTalk~\cite{zhang2025musetalkrealtimehighfidelityvideo} and LatentSync~\cite{li2024latentsync}.
 For cross-lingual visual dubbing, we use CosyVoice~\cite{du2024cosyvoice} to generate identity-preserving translated audio for the video-only baselines.
 For the \textit{audio dubbing} task, we compare our method directly against leading zero-shot voice cloning methods, specifically CosyVoice and OpenVoice~\cite{du2024cosyvoice, qin2023openvoice}.